deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 Awesome! rp++ was a bit wrong in its enumeration. rp++ says that we can put ECX into the CR4 register.
 Howerver, upon further inspection, we can see this ROP gadget ACTUALLY points to a `mov cr4, rcx` instruction.
 This is perfect for our use case!
 We have a way to move the contents of the RCX register into the CR4 register.
 You may be asking "Okay, we can control the CR4 register via the RCX register- but how does this help us?"
 Recall one of the properties of ROP from my previous post.
 Whenever we had a nice ROP gadget that allowed a desired intruction, but there was an unecessary `pop` in the gadget, we used filler data of NOPs.
 This is because we are just simply placing data in a register- we are not executing it.

 The same principle applies here.
-If we can `pop` our intended flag value into ECX (or RCX), we should have no problem.
+If we can `pop` our intended flag value into RCX, we should have no problem.
 As we saw before, our intended CR4 register value should be 0x506f8.

 Real quick with brevity- let's say rp++ was right in that we could only control the contents of the ECX register (instead of RCX).
 How would this affect us?